Multiple diffusion scales and diffusion-driven instability: Emergence of near- and far-from-equilibrium patterns: Conditions for diffusion-driven instability

+We begin with a generalization of DDI condition based on instability of the non-diffusive subsystem previously established for systems with a single diffusive component \cite{Cygan2022}.
+For systems with several diffusing components, an analogous condition follows from the spectral characterization \eqref{eq:Spectrum_of_general_L}.

-\begin{theorem} Suppose $s(J) < 0$ and $s(J_1) > 0$.
-Then the steady state~$\CSS$ exhibits DDI for all diffusion matrices $\Ds, \Df > 0$.
-Moreover, every Turing pattern in a neighborhood of~$\CSS$ is unstable. \end{theorem} \begin{proof} Since $s(J) < 0$ while \eqref{eq:Spectrum_of_general_L} yields $s(\L) \geqslant s(J_1) > 0$ for all $\Ds, \Df > 0$, the steady state~$\CSS$ is stable with respect to spatially homogeneous perturbations but unstable with respect to heterogeneous ones.
+\begin{proposition}[DDI inducued by the non-diffusive subsystem] Let $\CSS$ be a constant steady state satisfying $s(J) < 0$ and $s(J_1) > 0$.
+Then~$\CSS$ exhibits DDI for all diffusion matrices $\Ds, \Df > 0$.
+Furthermore, any continuous nonconstant stationary solution of system~\eqref{eq:full_system} intersecting $\CSS$ is unstable. \end{proposition}

+\begin{proof} Since $s(J) < 0$, the steady state~$\CSS$ is stable with respect to spatially homogeneous perturbations.
+On the other hand, by~\eqref{eq:Spectrum_of_general_L} we have $ s(\L) \geqslant s(J_1) > 0 $ for all $\Ds, \Df > 0$ and $\CSS$ is unstable with respect to heterogeneous perturbations.